 5. Feel swing path more out to in, club exiting left through the ball to promote more neutral swing path vs. in to out

-View original on YouTube
+View original on YouTube1.
+Weaken your grip

 AI-Generated Tip Summary(Click to hide)